Trastevere: The Village Within the City

 Staring down at you from the 12th-century church facade are the famed medieval frescoes of the Wise and Foolish Virgins.
 Dramatically spotlit at night, these young ladies refer to the "miraculous" discovery of oil here in 39 BC.
 In the mosaic, the Virgin is set between the wise virgins and two foolish ones—the latters' crownless heads bowed with shame at having left their lamps empty, the flame extinguished.
 In the church's presbytery the fons olii marks the spot from whence the oil originally flowed.

-Thanks to its gilded ceiling, shimmering mosaics, and vast dimensions, the church nave echoes the spectacle of an ancient Roman basilica—the columns are said to have come from the Baths of Caracalla.
+Thanks to its gilded ceiling, shimmering mosaics, and vast dimensions, the church nave echoes the spectacle of an ancient Roman basilica—the columns and other structural elements are said to have come from the Baths of Caracalla.
 The church's main wonder, however, must be the golden mosaics behind the altar.
 The famous mosaics of Pietro Cavallini depict episodes in the life of the Virgin so often revisited during the Renaissance.
 With its use of perspective, the work—completed in 1291—is seen as something of a watershed between the old, static Byzantine style and the more modern techniques soon to be taken up by Giotto.
 This is the very dawn of Western art.

 The piazza outside is the very heart of the Trastevere rione.
 With its elegant raised fountain and sidewalk café, this is one of Rome's most beloved outdoor "living rooms," open to all comers.
 Through innumerable generations, this piazza has seen the comings and goings of tourists and travelers, intellectuals and artists, who lounge on the steps of the fountain or lunch at Sabatini's, whose food has seen much better days but whose real estate, with its tables set up directly in front of the fountain, is among Rome's most coveted.
 Here the paths of Trastevere's residents intersect repeatedly during the day; they pause, gathering in clusters to talk animatedly in the broad accent of Rome or in a score of foreign languages.
 At night, it's the center of Trastevere's action, with street festivals, musicians, and gamboling dogs vying for attention from the throngs of people taking the evening air.